tessel/t2-start/modules/ambient.md

 <div class="row">
 <div class="large-6 columns">

-In your command line, `tessel run ambient.js`
+In your command line, `t2 run ambient.js`
  Watch light and sound values appear in your terminal!
 Try clapping or shining a flashlight at it.

 **Bonus:** Change the code so the sound trigger activates with just a whisper.